lane-pearce-metcalfe/lane-pearce-metcalfe/README.md

 |  __/  __/ (_| | | | (_|  __/_____| |  | |  __/ || (_| (_| | |  _|  __/_|         '   *           .    +  .     .    '   ) )
 |_|   \___|\__,_|_|  \___\___|     |_|  |_|\___|\__\___\__,_|_|_|  \___(_)         '      '   '  .   '  +         .      '-´
 ```

+### > log

+  I've had a love for technology for as long as I can remember and have plenty of fond memories
+  of taking apart any piece of tech I could get my hands on, just to see how they worked and how
+  to put them back together!

+### > recent-activity

+  In recent months, I took a huge leap and joined a 17 week ‎developer course at Dev Academy.
+  Coming into it, I never thought of myself as a "smart" person, so diving into something as
+  intense as this‎ course was terrifying...
+But, I learned truly how hungry I was to learn and
+  explorer new topics, especially something I'm passionate about like programming and tech!

 ### > tech-stack --list

 🧱 Git       🐱 GitHub       🔤 HTML5